Juniata Valley Financial Corp. Appoints New Director

-/EIN News/ -- Mifflintown, PA, March 24, 2023 (GLOBE NEWSWIRE) -- Marcie A. Barber, President and Chief Executive Officer of the Juniata Valley Financial Corp.
-(OTCQX: JUVF) (“Juniata”) has announced the appointment of Christina Calkins-Mazur to serve as a director of both Juniata and Juniata’s subsidiary bank, The Juniata Valley Bank.
+Mifflintown, PA, March 24, 2023 (GLOBE NEWSWIRE) -- Marcie A. Barber, President and Chief Executive Officer of the Juniata Valley Financial Corp.
+JUVF ("Juniata") has announced the appointment of Christina Calkins-Mazur to serve as a director of both Juniata and Juniata's subsidiary bank, The Juniata Valley Bank.

 Mrs. Calkins-Mazur, was born in Ashland, Oregon and moved to Pennsylvania in 1978.
 She grew up in the family business starting at the age of 6 and upon graduating from St. Francis University with a degree in Business Management, she worked with her father full-time at Calkins Buick GMC Subaru in Burnham, Pennsylvania.
 She became the Dealer Principle in 2009 and sold the business and retired in 2019.